simonbromberg/ios-platform-assessment-simonbromberg/README.md

 1. Using the [Fleetio API](https://developer.fleetio.com/docs/overview/quick-start), update the Vehicle list view to use the asynchronous [List Vehicles api endpoint](https://developer.fleetio.com/docs/api/vehicles-index).

 2. Inside the given Fastfile are two lane stubs for unit & UI tests respectively.
 Implement these lanes such that the followings commands run corresponding tests.
-Use "iPhone 16 Pro for the test device field.
+Use "iPhone 16 Pro" for the test device field.
 Approach this objective like you are creating lanes for use in a CI/CD pipeline.
 Additional support lanes are allowed.

 Commands: